dontgoto/apartmentsearch/README.md

 ## Usage ##

 1. Adjust the search settings and locations in `bot.py`
+2. Set up gmaps developer api access
-2. Add gmaps api keys to your environment variables or to `bot.py` directly
+3. Add gmaps api keys to your environment variables or to `bot.py` directly
-3. Add your key to `credentials.json`
+4. Add your `credentials.json` from the gmaps developer page
-4. Adjust and run `trigger.sh` (optionally add it to a cronjob)
+5. Adjust and run `trigger.sh` (optionally add it to a cronjob)